Topological superconductivity and superconducting diode effect mediated via unconventional magnet and Ising spin-orbit coupling: Realizing SDE and TSC phase in the FFLO channel: mean field approach

 In Fig.\,\ref{Fig.4}(a), we first display the true finite momentum $q_0$ of the CPs corresponding to the FFLO pairing by varying both $J_A$ and $J_I$.
 We then also highlight the parameter space exhibiting the topological superconductivity hosting MZMs.
 To emphasize the role of Ising SOC in realizing SDE, we present the variation of $J(q)$ as a function of $q$ in Fig.\,\ref{Fig.4}(b) choosing both $J_I=0$ and $J_I\ne0$.
 We explicitly observe that $J_c^+ \ne J_c^-$ when $J_I\ne 0$ which establishes the nonreciprocal behaviour of critical supercurrent density, implying the emergence of SDE.
 Although, nonzero values of $\lambda_R$ and $J_A$ breaks inversion symmetry and TRS of the system, it is not sufficient to realize SDE.
 A finite value of $J_I$ is required to observe the SDE which highlight the pivotal role of Ising SOC in the system.
 Interestingly, SDE can be observed without applying any external magnetic field.
 Such field-free superconducting diodes can have significant technological advantages in terms of device miniaturization and application point of view.

 We further compute the diode efficiency $\eta$ in the plane of $J_I$ and $J_A$ and present the corresponding result in Fig.\,\ref{Fig.4}(c).
 Notably, we observe the emergence of maximum diode efficiency of $\eta \sim 29\%$ in the $J_I-J_A$ plane where the system exhibits topological superconductivity.
 Until this point, we focuss on only varying $J_I$ and $J_A$ maintaining other model paramters $(\lambda_R,m_0,\mu)=(0.5t,0.5t,0)$ to be fixed.
-Hence, we allow other model parameters to very in order to obtain the maximum diode efficiency possible in the system.
+Hence, we allow other model parameters to \tcr{vary} in order to obtain the maximum diode efficiency possible in the system.
 Particularly, we tune $\mu$ which modifies the normal state density of states at the Fermi energy.
 Suitably choosing the model parameters as $m_0=\lambda_R=0.15t, \mu=0.7t$, we compute the supercurrent density and thereby obtain the diode efficiency $\eta$.
 As depicted in Fig.\,\ref{Fig.4}(d), we observe significant large value of diode efficiency $\eta\sim 65\%$ in the same parameter space.
+This may indicate that tuning only $\mu$, $\eta$ can be enhanced.
+However, this is not true in general as $\eta$ also strongly depends on other model paramaters which cause the band structure to modify leading to a modification in the density of left and right movers. (see SM~\cite{supp} for details).
 These results highlight the central role of Ising SOC and unconventional magnetic order in generating highly efficient, field-free superconducting diodes with coexisting topological superconductivity.
-The latter don't exhibit any direct connection with the SDE efficiency $\eta$.
+Importantly, the MZMs are protected by the chiral symmetry which is broken for $\mu\ne 0$ in the FFLO channel.
+As a result, the boundary modes are gapped out from zero energy.
+However, phenomena of SDE do not require such symmetry-protection, thus remains unaffected in the absence of chiral symmetry~ (see SM~\cite{supp} for detailed discussions).